Part D—Comparative Clinical Effectiveness Research

-(iii) 3 members representing private payers, of whom at least 1 member shall represent health insurance issuers and at least 1 member shall represent employers who self-insure employee benefits.
+(iii) at least 3, but no more than 5 members representing private payers, of whom at least 1 member shall represent health insurance issuers and at least 1 member shall represent employers who self-insure employee benefits.

 (iv) 3 members representing pharmaceutical, device, and diagnostic manufacturers or developers.